PoisotLab/ms_network_prediction/manuscript.md

 output.](figures/example_network_prediction.png){#fig:example}

-During the training of this neural network, we exploited ecological constraints in two ways.
-First, the selection of features was done so that absent interactions in a species pair with no co-occurrence were removed from the data.
+During the training of this neural network, we exploited ecological constraints in two ways: First by selecting features so absent interactions for species pair that was not observed to cooccur were removed from the data.
 This ensures that the network is trained only on the subset of the data for which we have minimal ecological information.
 Second, the batches of 16 items used for training were constrained to have at least 10 positive interactions.